torvald/TorWAL/README.md

 A tick counts as active time if you have been idle for less then `IDLE_TIME` (I use 5 min).
 If I attend a virtual meeting I use slightly higher thresholds.

-I personally check if Slack is open, as queue to whether I'm «working» or not.
+I personally check if Slack is open, as a signal to whether I'm «working» or not.
 If i close Slack, i don't register active time.
 This is configurable.
-This has the effect of making me mindful about closing work related programs when I'm actually not working but still use my laptop for smaller stuff.
+This also has the effect of making me mindful about closing work related programs when I'm actually not working but still use my laptop for smaller stuff.